-PLEASE NOTE OUR DROP-IN FOOD HANDLER EXAMS ARE CANCELLED FOR THE MONTH OF MARCH
+PLEASE NOTE OUR CLASSES & DROP-IN FOOD HANDLER EXAMS ARE CANCELLED UNTIL SEPTEMBER

 The Food Handler Certification Program teaches food handlers about food safety.
 During the course, food handlers learn about food safety laws and ways to handle food safely, including how to properly store, prepare, cook and serve food to prevent food poisoning.